brontosaurusrex/brontosaurusrex.github.io/_posts/2017-02-16-blender-camera-to-object-constraint.md

 ---
 ![cameraToObject.png]({{site.baseurl}}/media/cameraToObject.png)

-This is similar as parentig camera to some object, but you have some control.
+This is similar as parenting camera to some object, but you have some control, like camera will not rotate.